 Mark D. Malloy

-Mark D. Malloy is a trial lawyer who represents businesses in all types of commercial litigation, primarily in the areas of insurance coverage, extra-contractural liability, and professional liability.
-Mark is licensed in Wisconsin, Illinois and Minnesota and has first chair trial experience representing businesses across the country.
+Mark Malloy is a trial lawyer who represents businesses in all types of commercial litigation, primarily advising companies in the areas of insurance coverage, extra-contractual liability, and professional liability.
+Mark is licensed in Wisconsin, Minnesota, and Illinois, and various federal courts.
+He represents companies in disputes across the country.

-Insurance clients routinely contact Mark for analysis and opinions relating complex insurance coverage issues for both personal and commercial lines.
-He also advises companies on extra-contractual claims handling issues, including bad faith and duty to defend issues.
+Clients contact Mark for analysis and opinions relating to complex insurance coverage issues for both personal and commercial lines.
+In particular, Mark has significant experience in the analysis and litigation of professional liability coverage claims.

 Insurance Coverage for Cyber Loss: An Emerging Coverage